Christopher Balchin, educator and Aesthetic Realism associate, writes:

 As I was growing up—in Kent, England—that was not how I thought about femininity.
 I saw women, not as related to the rest of the world, but as existing to be charmed and captivated by me.
 I later learned from Aesthetic Realism that this way of seeing arose from contempt; it made the women I knew resentful, and made me ashamed and unsure of myself.

 Every woman, I am learning from Aesthetic Realism and this poem, has to do with the world itself and stands for “a way of taking the universe.”
 I think one of the remarkable things about the poem is that we feel the self of a woman intimately, from within—and at the same time, we feel the world she’s in is big, wide, not to be summed up.
-Annabel and the month of autumn, with “its changing of trees,…skies, …sun,” are shown to be inextricable.
+Annabel and the month of autumn, with “the changing of trees,…skies, …sun,” are shown to be inextricable.

 “It Will Be Annabel November” begins: